jeyan-s/Competitive-Programming-Solutions/Codefores Solutions/2023-08-30-Pinely Round 2 (Div. 1 + Div. 2)/Readme.md

 - **C - [MEX Repetition](https://codeforces.com/contest/1863/problem/C)**
 - **D - [Two-Colored Dominoes](https://codeforces.com/contest/1863/problem/D)**

-## Solutions in Python
+## Solutions in C++

-All of my solutions for this contest are written in Python.
-You can explore the Python code to see how I approached the challenges.
+All of my solutions for this contest are written in C++.
+You can explore the C++ code to see how I approached the challenges.

 ## Notes